mintedreward/heartmail/sbw-specs/sbw-7b-transaction-template.md

 * Dylan Murray - dylan@britevue.com

 # Dependencies
-* Does not depend on SBW18, but its structure does depend on what comes out of SBW18
+* Does not depend on SBW 7c, but its structure does depend on what comes out of SBW 7c

 # Specification